mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 > reflecting the semantics of the application instead of relying on
 > hashing functions.

-It's here we actually get something like an embedding vector, just one that isn't learned:
+It's here we actually get something recognizable as an embedding vector, too, just one that isn't learned:

 > The overlay design space is a $$d$$ dimensional space, each dimension
 > representing one attribute.
 The coordinates of an object in this space
 > are uniquely specified by its values, one for each attribute.

-And limited to $$E^2$$.
+The authors continue in the Raynet paper:

 #### 2007: ["Peer to peer multidimensional overlays: approximating complex structures"](https://hal.inria.fr/inria-00164667/file/RR-6248.pdf)

-This paper starts with the trade-off between expressiveness and efficiency quoted above.
-They note and agree with attempts to make the overlay network reflect the application structure, but warn that "the structures are however sometimes extremely complex to maintain accurately."
-Naturally, they pursue an approximation.
+> To achieve a structure that permits nearest neighbour and range queries
+> possibilities, peers having close attribute values should be linked to each
+> other in the overlay. [...]
+This property ensures that a greedy routing
+> process always succeeds, since the distance to the destination point is
+> reduced at each step during the query propagation process.
+A structure that
+> ensures this property is the Delaunay graph, which is the dual of the Voronoï
+> diagram.

-I actually find the description of these two papers by the next paper a good summary:
+I found these two papers by the next paper (which is actually by the authors of the HNSW paper) from their own origins summary:

 > The first structure for solving ANN in $$E^d$$ with topology of small
 > world networks is Raynet.
 It is an extension of earlier work by the same